-The experiences gained as part of this project will be invaluable to future vets, training to be a vet in this hands on environment, giving students the confidence in their abilities and experience to perform well in the competitive application process.
+The experiences gained as part of this project will be invaluable to future vets; training to be a vet in this hands on environment and giving students the confidence in their abilities and experience to perform well in the competitive application process.
 Prove yourself as a wildlife vet and you know you will be able to handle any domestic animal cases back in the UK with a clear head.

 Every year we are overjoyed to receive letters and emails from students who have attended one of our pre vet work experience programmes who found their time in Africa to be vitally important to their success at veterinary school.

 Project Type: Wildlife Veterinary Science, Pre Vet Studies, Conservation Project, Extra Mural Studies

 Pick Up Point: Johannesburg International Airport